WPML

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — mcp — within Infra & APIs.
-Dust is currently shipping more aggressively (velocity 8.8 vs 7.5), with 0 editorial sparks in the last 30 days against 2.
+They serve adjacent needs but don't currently overlap on shipped themes.
+Dust is currently shipping more aggressively (velocity 8.8 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Dust alternatives in Infra & APIs are ranked by recent ship velocity.
 Browse the "Dust alternatives" section above for the current picks, or visit /alternatives/dust for the full list with editorial commentary on each.